charles-uno/charles-uno.github.io/_drafts/2018-10-21-scotus-senate.md

 ---
 layout: post
-title: "SCOTUS has Outgrown the Senate"
+title: "The Senate Shouldn't Select SCOTUS"
 image: "/assets/images/court-thumb.png"
 description: "The Senate is America's aristocracy.
 The judges they choose will always undervalue civil rights."
 ---